archana15/github-pages-with-jekyll/_posts/2021-07-28-for-loop-or-while-loop?.md

 temperature_recursion()
 ```
-- with recursion one can save the trouble of making the decision on loops and call the function recursively
+- with recursion one can avoid making the decision on loops and call the function recursively

 _This leaves us with the question of when do we take a recursive approach verses when do we take an iterative approach!_